Customer Profile

 Business Drivers

 AstraZeneca has research and development teams within the organization’s three Science Units.
 Furthermore, these teams need to be able to work quickly and effectively to discover new drug products.
 Therefore ensuring those medicines get to patients in the most efficient way possible.
-In order to focus on science rather than process, AZ’s IT Department decided to implement a cloud-focused IT strategy.
+In order to focus on science rather than process, AstraZeneca’s IT Department decided to implement a cloud-focused IT strategy.
 Ultimately, this enabled researchers to collaborate more effectively.

 The Challenge: Migrate On-Premises File Shares to OneDrive